mephas/tteICE/README.md

 The goal of the package “ICHe9r1” is to estimate the treatment effect for time-to-event outcomes with intercurrent events under ICH E9 (R1).

-## Method

-### Randomized trials and observational studies
+## Randomized trials and observational studies

-Randomized trials are the best form of experiments for evaluating the treatment effect because confounders are naturally balanced between treatment groups.
+**Randomized trials** are the best form of experiments for evaluating the treatment effect because confounders are naturally balanced between treatment groups.
 The difference in outcomes between treatment groups is explained by the treatment condition.
 In observational studies, confounders (observed or unobserved) are not balanced.
 To estimate the